Proton Dynamics Scenarios in the Integrable Optics Test Accelerator (IOTA) at Fermilab

-We illustrate the long-term evolution of bunched beams at four intensities\cite{Banerjee2024} in the \textit{DN} lattice, using four simulation models: a 2.5~D transverse PIC model in PyORBIT, a similar 2.5~D PIC model in XSuite\cite{Iadarola2023}, a frozen model in XSuite, and an adaptive-frozen model\cite{Schmidt2016} in MAD-X.\footnote{Both frozen models are implementations of the Bassetti-Erskine formula\cite{Bassetti1980} which calculates transverse fields for a charge distribution which is Gaussian in transverse and uniform in longitudinal.} Figure~\ref{fig:scevolution} compares rms emittance and beam loss, while Fig.~\ref{fig:sc1dhistograms} compares the transverse profiles after $10^4$~turns.
-At a current of 1~\textmu A, the transverse incoherent tune shift due to space charge is $\sim 2\times10^{-4}$, leading to linear dynamics where the phase-space distribution remains Gaussian and emittance growth is minimal, consistent across all three codes.
-At moderate beam currents corresponding to an incoherent tune shift of less than 0.3, significant increases in transverse rms emittance are observed in all models, albeit with some quantitative differences.
-While the emittance evolution in the self-consistent PIC models in XSuite and PyORBIT are similar, the transverse beam distributions and the beam loss are different.
-Specifically, the results from the XSuite PIC model indicates the formation of more intense halo as seen in Fig.~\ref{fig:sc1dhistograms} compared to the PyORBIT model, and hence more beam loss.
-Once the incoherent tune shift exceeds 0.3, particles at the center of the beam cross the integer resonance, resulting in rapid beam blow-up, with all four simulations diverging in emittance growth and beam loss.
-These simulations neglect realistic magnetic field errors and multipole fields which can excite further resonances and lead to faster emittance growth and beam loss.\\
+We illustrate the long-term evolution of bunched beams at four intensities \cite{Banerjee2024} in the \textit{DN} lattice, using four simulation models: a 2.5~D transverse PIC model in PyORBIT, a similar 2.5~D PIC model in XSuite \cite{Iadarola2023}, a frozen model in XSuite, and an adaptive-frozen model \cite{Schmidt2016} in MAD-X.\footnote{\textcorrection{Both frozen models represent the three‑dimensional charge distribution as a transverse 2‑D Gaussian multiplied by a longitudinal 1‑D Gaussian.
+The transverse electric field of the 2‑D Gaussian is obtained from the Bassetti‑Erskine formula \cite{Bassetti1980} and then weighted by the local longitudinal charge density to calculate the transverse kicks.
+Both frozen models separate the 3D spatial distribution into a transverse 2D Gaussian weighted with a longitudinal 1D Gaussian.}} Figure~\ref{fig:scevolution} compares rms emittance and beam loss, while Fig.~\ref{fig:sc1dhistograms} compares the transverse profiles after $10^4$~turns.
+At a current of 1~\textmu A, the transverse incoherent tune shift due to space charge is $\sim 2\times10^{-4}$, leading to linear dynamics where the phase-space distribution remains Gaussian and emittance growth is minimal, consistent across all \textcorrection{four models}.
+At moderate beam currents corresponding to an incoherent tune shift of less than 0.3, significant increases in transverse rms emittance are observed in all models, albeit with some quantitative differences.\\